Tracking the funded status of pension plans as at February 28, 2018

-This graph shows the changes in the financial position of a typical defined benefit plan with an average duration since December 31, 2016.
-For this illustration, assets and liabilities of the plan were each arbitrarily set at $100 million as at December 31, 2016.
-The estimate of the solvency liabilities reflects the new CIA guidance published in March 2017 for valuations effective December 31, 2016 or later.
+This graph shows the changes in the financial position of a typical defined benefit plan with an average duration since December 31, 2017.
+For this illustration, assets and liabilities of the plan were each arbitrarily set at $100 million as at December 31, 2017.
+The estimate of the solvency liabilities reflects the new CIA guidance for valuations effective December 31, 2017, or later.
 The following graph shows the impact of three typical portfolios on plan assets and the effect of interest rate changes on solvency liabilities of medium duration.

-During the month of February, Canadian universe bonds, Canadian long term bonds, Canadian long-term provincial bonds, alternative investments as well as Canadian and global equity markets (CA $) showed positive returns.
-With a return of 2.3%, the highly diversified portfolio (HD) and the low volatility portfolio (LDI1) outperformed the 60/40 portfolio (1.9%).
-The outperformance of the HD and LDI portfolios in comparison to the 60/40 portfolio is explained by the allocation in alternative assets and Canadian long-term provincial bonds.
-The prescribed CIA rates used in the calculation of solvency liabilities increased during the month, decreasing the solvency liabilities by 1.3% for a medium duration plan.
-For this type of plan, an investment in either of the 60/40, the LDI or the HD portfolio resulted in a solvency ratio increase.
+During the month of February, Canadian long-term bonds, Canadian long-term provincial bonds, Canadian equity markets as well as alternative investments showed negative returns, while global equity markets (CAD) showed slightly positive returns.
+With a return of -0.6%, the low volatility portfolio (LDI1) outperformed the highly diversified portfolio (HD) (-0.7%) and the 60/40 portfolio (-0.9%).
+The relative outperformance of the LDI portfolio is mainly due to a smaller allocation in the Canadian equity markets and no exposure to alternative investments.
+The prescribed CIA Annuity purchase rates remain unchanged, while the commuted value rates used in the calculation of solvency liabilities increased during the month.
+As a result, the solvency liabilities decreased by 2.0% for a medium duration plan.
+For this type of plan, an investment in the 60/40, LDI portfolio or the HD portfolio resulted in an increase of the solvency ratio.

-The table shows the impact of past returns on plan assets and the effect of interest rate changes on solvency liabilities of a medium duration plan, based on the plan’s initial solvency ratio as at December 31, 2016 as well as the asset allocation of the three typical portfolios.
-Since the beginning of the year, driven by strong returns in the global equity markets, the 60/40 portfolio, the LDI portfolio and the HD portfolio returned 1.9%, 1.6% and 2.1% respectively.
-The solvency liabilities decreased over that same period between 3.2% and 3.3% depending on the duration of the group of retirees.
-The variation in the plan’s solvency ratio as at February 28, 2017 stands between 3.0% and 5.6%.
+The table shows the impact of past returns on plan assets and the effect of interest rate changes on solvency liabilities of a medium duration plan, based on the plan’s initial solvency ratio as at December 31, 2017, as well as the asset allocation of the three typical portfolios.
+Since the beginning of the year, driven by negative returns in Canadian equity markets, Canadian longterm bonds, Canadian long-term provincial bonds as well as the alternative investments, the 60/40 portfolio, the LDI portfolio and the HD portfolio returned -0.7%, -1.0% and -0.1% respectively.
+The solvency liabilities fluctuated over that same period between 2.5 % and 2.7% for all types of duration regarding the group of retirees.
+The variation in the plan’s solvency ratio as at February 28, 2018, stands between 1.0% and 2.5%.

 Please contact your Morneau Shepell consultant for a customized analysis of your pension plan.